saboye/predicting-sales-performance/README.md

 # predicting sales performance

 ### Overview
-This Project will be predicting the sales of smartphones based on the marketing spending on the Ads on a different platform.
+This Project will be predicting the sales of smartphones based on the marketing budget spending on the different Ads using three platforms.

 ### Data sets